UnrealFar/PikaPi/README.md

 [PikaPi](https://github.com/ThePikaPi/PikaPi/) combines the World of Pokemon and your imagination, all inside Discord!

 PikaPi is updated frequently with new features and patches.
 You can invite our bot to your Discord server at [TopGG](https://top.gg/servers/871048037768790016).
 To invite the bot to your Discord server, join the PikaPi [Discord server](https://top.gg/servers/871048037768790016), and then go to the `#bot-commands` channel and type: `c!invite`.
-Click the invite link and login, and you will be able to invite the bot to any server of your choosing!
+Click the invite link and you will be able to invite the bot to any server of your choosing!

 ## Contributing